January 1, 1916 | By Public Policy Admin |

-Sessional Lecturer and Fellow
+Sessional Lecturer and Senior Fellow in Public Policy

 Sean Speer is sessional instructor and a fellow at the University of Toronto’s School of Public Policy and Governance.
 He is also a Senior Fellow for fiscal policy at the Macdonald-Laurier Institute, and an associate fellow at the R Street Institute.